 Commentators and experts have developed several possible theories to explain the recent rise in male enrollment in community colleges:

-Economic downturn is hurting men disproportionately
+The economic downturn is hurting men disproportionately

 Nearly 75% of the approximately 7 million people who have lost their jobs in the current recession are men, according to a November 2009 MSNBC.com